eclipse-tractusx/ssi-docu/specifications/M1/identity.protocol.base.md

 > In the Self-Issued OP case, the ID Token is self-signed with a private key under the user's control, identified by the
 > sub-claim.

-A client may obtain a Self-iIssued ID Token using a variety or OAuth grant types.
+A client may obtain a Self-Issued ID Token using a variety or OAuth grant types.
 If the OAuth 2.0 Client Credential Grant type is used, the client MUST conform to [Section 6](#6-using-the-oauth-2-client-credential-grant-to-obtain-access-tokens-from-an-sts).